iptch/2024-fall-architectural-katas/ADR/ADR-007-use-of-external-llms.md

 ## Consequences:

 - AI development can start without delay, faster TTM.
-- Need to somehow track rate to avoid surpassing rate-limit.
+- Need to somehow track rate to avoid surpassing rate-limit (currently not solved, part of our [Known Limitations](/README.md#known-limitations))
 - Cost is more predictable.
-- Need a good strategy for

 ### Strengthened characteristics: